-Longshore workers in Hawaii ports are not officially part of the Longshore Division.
-They are members of Hawaii's Local 142 and negotiate their own contract in much the same manner as the Longshore Division, with demands set by a special caucus and a negotiating committee.
+Longshore workers in Hawaii ports are not officially part of the Coast Longshore Division.
+They are members of Hawaii's Local 142 and negotiate their own contract in much the same manner as the Coast Longshore Division, with demands set by a special caucus and a negotiating committee.
+In 2009, members of the longshore units within Local 142 voted to establish the Hawaii Longshore Division.
 In general, the Hawaii longshore contract follows the pattern of the Pacific Coast Longshore Contract Document, with allowances for specific operations and local conditions.

-Alaska longshore workers-also not officially part of the Longshore Division-negotiate their own contract, which closely follows the pattern of the Pacific Coast Contract.
+Alaska longshore workers-also not officially part of the Coast Longshore Division-negotiate their own contract, which closely follows the pattern of the Pacific Coast Longshore Contract Document.

-Finally, the longshore workers in Canada's Pacific Coast ports are also members of the ILWU, and are part of the ILWU Canadian Area, which is entirely autonomous.
-The Canadian longshore contract roughly follows the West Coast contract, although it is subject to Canadian laws that contain elaborate provisions for government intervention in the bargaining process, and other aspects of a legal structure very different from the United States.
+Finally, the longshore workers in Canada's Pacific Coast ports are also members of the ILWU, and are part of the ILWU Canada, which is entirely autonomous.
+The Canadian longshore contract is negotiated under similar terms as the Pacific Coast contract, although it is subject to Canadian laws that contain elaborate provisions for government intervention in the bargaining process and other aspects of a legal structure very different from the United States.